crumbl3d/Sphax-Thaumcraft-Patch/README.md

 # Sphax PureBDcraft patch for Thaumcraft
 Thaumcraft is a Minecraft mod created by Azanor and can be found [__here__](http://www.minecraftforum.net/forums/mapping-and-modding/minecraft-mods/1292130).

-This repository serves as a WIP (work in progress) folder used to store vector files (PSDs) used in the patch.
+This repository serves as a WIP (work in progress) folder used to store vector __*PSD*__ and flattened __*PNG*__ files used in the patch.
 The patch is a community project whose sole purpose is to add Sphax PureBDcraft look to the world of Thaumcraft.

 ## Where to find us?
-If you want to chat, and download the temporary patch, visit the original BDcraft Community thread [__here__](http://bdcraft.net/community/pbdc-patches-wip/thaumcraft-the-new-era-magic-t1114.html).
+If you want to chat or download the temporary patch, visit the original BDcraft Community thread [__here__](http://bdcraft.net/community/pbdc-patches-wip/thaumcraft-the-new-era-magic-t1114.html).

 ## How to contribute?
 Want to help us finish the patch faster?
-Feel free to create a pull request to the repo [__here__](https://github.com/crumbl3d/Sphax-Thaumcraft-Patch/pulls), we will inspect the change and integrate it into the patch.
+Feel free to create a pull request to the repository [__here__](https://github.com/crumbl3d/Sphax-Thaumcraft-Patch/pulls).
+We will inspect the changes and integrate them into the patch.

-## Noticed any issues?
-If you come across any issues, feel free to post them to the issue tracker [__here__](https://github.com/crumbl3d/sphax-thaumcraft-patch/issues).
+__NOTE:__ If you aren't sure about file structure, please put your files into the __*Unsorted*__ folder.

+## Aren't an artist but still want to help?
+You can be our bug tester!
+To download the latest patch, open the __*PNGs*__ folder and read the README.txt to find out how to package the patch.
+Then play around with it and just try to break it then post the bugs to the issue tracker [__here__](https://github.com/crumbl3d/sphax-thaumcraft-patch/issues).
+We will try to fix them and close your issue as fast as possible.

 ## License info:
-This project __does not__ contain any textures from the original Sphax PureBDcraft pack.
-It is a patch __based on__ the original pack but the textures themselves are created by the community.
+This project __*DOES NOT*__ contain any textures from the original Sphax PureBDcraft pack.
+It is a patch __*BASED ON*__ the original pack but the *textures themselves are created solely by the community*.
 This patch complies with the BDcraft license found [__here__](http://bdcraft.net/license-terms-of-use).

 ## Credits:
  * [__crumbl3d__](http://bdcraft.net/community/member/crumbl3d/) - *the project leader, headmaster, superb artist ... lolnope* :)